-At that time, the United States were steadily expanding to and beyond the Mississippi River and nearly doubled in size between 1830 and 1860.
+At that time, the United States was steadily expanding to and beyond the Mississippi River and nearly doubled in size between 1830 and 1860.
 Growing territory coincided with the arrival of European and Asian immigrants and the discovery of gold in 1849.
-The opening opportunities led to the relocation of many to the West inhabited by the Native American tribes, under the military protection of the US Government and with its assistance.
+New opportunities led to the relocation of many to the West inhabited by the Native American tribes, under the military protection of the US Government and with its assistance.

 Oregon became a state in 1859.
 Central Oregon, however, remained predominantly unsettled.
-Only several years later cattle ranchers Felix Scott Jr., Marion Scott, John Craig and Robert Millican became the first white people to spend a winter there.
-Overall, the first settlers were mostly sheep, cattle, and wheat and potato farmers.
+Only several years later cattle ranchers Felix Scott Jr., Marion Scott, John Craig, and Robert Millican became the first Europeans who spent a winter there.
+Overall, the first settlers were mostly farmers, ranchers, and shepherds.
 As time progressed, however, businessmen started arriving in the area, bringing investments and ideas for business ventures.

 Transportation remained a major problem for Central Oregon, which at the dawn of the 20th century was the largest US region without a railway.
 The closest line, the Columbia Southern Railroad, ended in Shaniko leaving the settlements of Central Oregon, including Bend, in isolation.

 The need for a rail line triggered a race between two railroad barons, James J. Hill and E.H.
 Harriman.
 They started laying parallel tracks along the banks of the Deschutes River aiming to reach Bend before the other.
-The race was a tough one both onsite, where construction workers continuously sabotaged each other, and in court, where lawyers fought legal battles for their respective clients.
+The race was a tough one at construction sites, where workers continuously sabotaged each other, and in court, where lawyers fought legal battles for their respective clients.

 E.H.Harriman died in 1909, and James J. Hill was the one who put a golden spike into the railroad in Bend in 1911, to signify the completion of the line.
 Afterward, Bend started booming, with more and more investments coming.